FortAwesome/fa-icon-chooser/readme.md

 A Web Component built with [Stencil](https://stenciljs.com/), for use in other projects that want to provide a Font Awesome Icon search and discovery experience.

-It's powered by the same Algolia search that used in the [Font Awesome Icon Gallery](https://fontawesome.com/icons).
+It's powered by the same Algolia search as the [Font Awesome Icon Gallery](https://fontawesome.com/icons).

 Used, for example, in the [Font Awesome official WordPress plugin](https://github.com/FortAwesome/wordpress-fontawesome).

+Using this component requires front end development directly in JavaScript and the DOM.
+It's intended for developers integrating Font Awesome into their apps and components.

 ## Overview

-The Icon Chooser can be wired up to a Font Awesome Kit, using that kit's unique token, or without a kit, given just a Font Awesome version number.
+The Icon Chooser can be configured to work with a Font Awesome Kit, using that kit's unique token, or without a kit, given just a Font Awesome version number.

 In non-kit mode, only Font Awesome Free is available.

-When used with a kit, everything is avaiable, according to that kit's configuration.
+When used with a kit, everything is available, according to that kit's configuration.
 - Font Awesome Pro
 - Font Awesome 6 (currently in beta, but if the given kit is set to FA6, the Icon Chooser knows what to do)
-- Kit Icon Uploads: any icons uploaded to the kit are available
+- Kit Icon Uploads: any icons uploaded to the kit are available in the chooser

+A user configures their own kit on that kit's settings page on fontawesome.com and generates an API Token that authorizes access to their kit's settings via the GraphQL API.

+The user provides that kit token and API token to your code.
+Your code provides the kit token as a prop to `fa-icon-chooser`.
+Your code uses the API Token to get an [access token from the token endpoint](https://fontawesome.com/v5.15/how-to-use/graphql-api/auth/token-endpoint), and then uses that resulting access token to authorize any queries in your `handleQuery()` callback function.

+You provide your own implementations of a few different callback functions for handling queries and the results of the user's interaction with the Icon Chooser.

-## Basic Interaction
+## Example Interaction
-1. User takes some action in your app to insert a Font Awesome Icon.
+1. User takes some action in your app to insert a Font Awesome Icon, like clicking an "insert icon" buton.
-2. Your code mounts this Icon Chooser and listens for the `finish` event to be fired in the DOM.
+2. Your code mounts this Icon Chooser providing the various required props and listens for the `finish` event to be fired in the DOM.
 3. Your code uses the `IconChooserResult` object delivered by that event to render the results of the user's choice.

 For example, an `IconChooserResult` might be: